 mark, it is only a small jump to imagine that an academic community—more specifically,

-activity and supportive companionship: a life of "learning among friends," as Kenyon
+supportive companionship: a life of "learning among friends," as Kenyon College states

 Despite their quirks and idiosyncrasies, academic communities are about ideas and ideals.
 They also are about people.
 The ideals are lofty, the people imperfect.
 We all are fallible human beings who frequently, to borrow from a Jewish prayer, find ourselves "poor in word and deed."
 Even so, academic communities are places where magical transformations occur on a yearly, monthly, and daily basis—transformations with surprising and far-reaching effects in the lives of students and faculty members too.
 Academic communities certainly have their unique dynamics, and they require their own special forms of nurturing from those of us in leadership roles—whether we hold administrative posts or are members of the faculty, board of trustees, or alumni.
 My aim here is to reflect on one aspect of these social dynamics and propose an analytical framework that may be useful to academic leaders as we think about this primary responsibility: fostering an effective academic community.